 There is a huge difference between AC and DC generators although the names might seem the same to you.
 These two types of generators provide completely different outcomes.
 They both provide currents, but the final currents are different in terms of the way they move, their mechanism, their design, and their use.
 Here, Linquip will explain the difference between AC and DC generators and answer all the questions that may cross your mind while reading about the two.
-Let us first briefly introduce AC generators and DC generators:
+Let us first briefly introduce AC generators and DC generators.

 What is an AC generator?

 AC generator is considered an electrical generator for converting mechanical energy into electrical energy.
 This energy is in the form of alternating current or alternative EMF.
 They work according to the principles of electromagnetic induction which states that electromotive force (EMF) is generated in a current-carrying conductor that cuts a uniform magnetic field.
 This can either be achieved by rotating a conducting coil in a static magnetic field, or by rotating the magnetic field that contains the stationary conductor.
-The preferred arrangement is to keep the coil stationary because it is easier to draw induced alternating current from a stationary armature coil than a rotating coil.
+The preferred arrangement is to keep the coil stationary because it is easier to draw induced alternating current from a stationary armature coil than from a rotating coil.

 What is a DC generator?